 Poverty, homelessness, poor mental health, isolation, addiction, the effects of COVID-19, make people more vulnerable to trafficking and are all too often the experience of those who are being exploited or have been a victim of trafficking.

 We know that there are many more people in our villages, towns and cities that are and have been exploited, they are hidden in plain sight and are often accessing services such as food banks, homeless hostels, drop in centres or other statutory services.
 Our Project Light aims to reach the most vulnerable who are being or have been exploited, bringing recovery and the first steps to lasting freedom.
-We work with third sector partners to:
+We

-- identify potential victims of human trafficking
+- provide crisis advocacy for potential victims of trafficking

 Our experienced team work with frontline staff, building knowledge and confidence in spotting the signs of trafficking in order that potential victims have the time, space and information they need to make a decision about their next steps and get the specialist support they deserve.